This post contains affiliate links.

 Mass Spectrometry (MS) identifies each of these components and the percentages involved.

 This process identifies any adulteration, pesticides, or chemical fertilizers within the essential oils tested.

 Some companies display that their oils have been GC-MS tested and use this as proof of purity.

 However, these tests are not infallible and can miss many adulterations in the essential oils subjected to testing.

-And Derick from Sandpoint should not be able to ship that many high-quality essential oils from his small apartment, should he?
+And if your reviewer is Derick from Sandpoint you should be asking yourself the question, should he be able to ship that many high-quality essential oils from his tiny apartment?

 Similarly, is your local truck stop or drug store the best place to find the highest quality oils on the market?

 Remember, the place you choose to buy your essential oils from is important.

 An oil with suspicious origins may not only be fake, but it could also be toxic for you, your pets, and your family!

 Do Unknown Brand Names Produce High-Quality Essential Oils?